Skip to content

 Many of us love to record & share our experiences —almost to a fault as social media has borne witness.
-But photography is a wonderful medium for capturing special moments.
+However, photography is a wonderful medium for capturing those special moments.
 Like most families in the 1970s, our knock-off Kodak only came out at birthdays & holidays, with relatives receiving copies of even the most poorly composed, blurry photos.
 But that was part of the charm: taking a roll of film to be developed, never knowing exactly what you’d get the next day & sharing the craziness with friends & family.

 While living in Seattle, I began to realize the value of photography in my own personal story.
 Life picked up pace in my twenties with increasingly more travel & seemingly non-stop experiences.
 At some point I thought I needed to take photographs of even the most mundane subjects (my rental apartment, my workplace, a cat I’d befriended, whatever) because the future seemed so unpredictable.
-How would I remember all these experiences?
+How would I remember it all?
 Besides, making photo albums with catchy captions was a great way to spend an afternoon back then.

 Even before the move to Spain in 1998, I began using my ex’s Pentax so much that I decided to get my own.
 The ZX-50 fit the spot for an affordable intro to what is often an expensive hobby.
 Without a gazillion options to adjust, the ZX-50 fostered experimentation & I felt limited only by my ability to buy & develop film!
 Price point was always a concern, & in a way I miss those days because I only took out the camera when I felt like the photo would be truly memorable.
 I was more present, more in the moment than today when it’s easy to snap & delete without much thought.